Richard Brettell

 Richard Robson "Rick" Brettell (January 17, 1949 – July 24, 2020) was an American art historian and museum director recognized for his transformative impact on the arts in Dallas, Texas.
 Noted for his prowess as a curator, fundraiser, and institution-builder, he was hailed in the Dallas Morning News as a "rainmaker extraordinaire" and "the most culturally 'important' man in Dallas."

 Brettell moved to Dallas in 1988 to become the Director of the Dallas Museum of Art, a position he held until 1992.
 He would later join the faculty of the University of Texas at Dallas, where he served as Margaret M. McDermott Distinguished Chair of Art and Aesthetic Studies and inaugural director of the Edith O'Donnell Institute of Art History.
 During his time at UT Dallas, Brettell spearheaded the university's successful efforts to acquire the Barrett Collection of Swiss Art and the Crow Collection of Asian Art.
 Both collections will be housed in the future UT Dallas Athenaeum, a reading room of which is to be named for Brettell.
 At the time of his death in 2020, Brettell was campaigning for the creation of the "Museum of Texas Art"—or MoTA—at Dallas' art deco Fair Park.

 For his achievements, Brettell was made a Chevalier and Commandeur of the Ordre des Arts et Lettres and a Fellow of the American Academy of Arts and Sciences.
 He is also the namesake for the Richard Brettell Award in the Arts at UT Dallas, as well as the Dallas Museum of Art's Richard R. Brettell Lecture Series on 19th and 20th century European art.

+Brettell also recorded three courses on art for the Teaching Company, an educational streaming service.

 Early life and education

 Brettell was born in Rochester, New York and moved to Denver, Colorado in the 2nd grade.
 He later attended Yale University, where at first he planned to study molecular biophysics.
 His encounter with Yale professor George Kubler, however, convinced him to shift his focus to the arts.
-Brettell would remain at Yale to receive his Bachelor's, Master's, and PhD degrees, completing his dissertation, "Pissaro and Pontoise," under the supervision of Anne Coffin Hanson.
+Brettell would remain at Yale to receive his Bachelor's, Master's, and PhD degrees, completing his dissertation, "Pissarro and Pontoise," under the supervision of Anne Coffin Hanson.

-At Yale, Brettell also met Caroline Brettell (née Bieler), who he married in 1973.
+At Yale, Brettell also met Caroline Brettell (née Bieler), whom he married in 1973.
 That same year they moved to Paris for a year and Portugal for six months for Caroline's dissertation fieldwork.